liara-cloud/cd-example/README.md

 # Liara CD example

-An example of CD with Gitlab on Liara
+Example of CD with Gitlab on Liara.
+Read more on Liara blog: https://liara.ir/blog/cicd-example/

 ## Running Locally